Timothy Headington: Career

 As a film producer/executive producer, Headington has worked on numerous projects including Hugo (co-producer) and World War Z (EP credit).

 Headington produced Angelina Jolie's feature directorial debut, In the Land of Blood and Honey.
 The movie won the Stanley Kramer for “(an) achievement or contribution (that) illuminates provocative social issues in an accessible and elevating fashion.”
 He was an executive producer on Gore Verbinski's animated film Rango.

 Other productions include The Young Victoria, The Tourist, Edge of Darkness, The Rum Diary, and the TV miniseries Camelot.

-In 2013, Headington partnered with grammy award winning music producer Max Martin to produce the musical "&Juliet."
+In 2013, Headington partnered with Grammy Award winning music producer Max Martin to produce the musical "&Juliet."
 The play premiered in London at the Shaftesbury theater in November 2019.
 It received nine Olivier Award nominations in 2020, winning three.

+In 2021, it was announced that Headington and his production company Ley Line Entertainment would be producing the period drama film On Swift Horses.
+The film premiered at the 2024 Toronto International Film Festival, followed by a theatrical release in the US in April 2025, and received generally positive reviews: However, the marketing of the film was criticised by Variety and the Washington Blade for downplaying the movie’s focus on LGBTQ characters and relationships, and for the fact that some promotional materials did not mention that these relationships were in the film at all: Variety was critical of the marketing for not mentioning the fact that the film was “a gay love story” and described the film’s official synopses as “deliberately deceptive”, while the Washington Blade noted that the film’s promotional materials “avoid directly referencing the sexuality of its two main characters” and described this marketing tactic as “not just like a miscalculation, but a slap in the face.”